paultopia/conlaw_casebook/spring-2022-iteration/17a-federalism-summary.md

 The second part of the test is a constitutional idea that is often known as "rational basis"---we'll see *lots and lots and lots* of this idea in constitutional law.

-Justice Breyer’s opinion in Comstock gives a somewhat more complicated formulation that seems more like a balancing test:
+Justice Breyer’s opinion in United States v.
+Comstock, 560 U.S. 126 (2010) (which we would read if we had more time) gives a somewhat more complicated formulation that seems more like a balancing test:

 1. Rational relationship to implementation of a constitutionally enumerated power.